-SECTION 4 AGRICULTURE EXCLUSIVE DISTRICT (AE)
+SECTION 46 AGRICULTURE EXCLUSIVE DISTRICT (AE)

-- 4.1 Intent: It is the intent of this District to protect and preserve the existing rural character of Bridger Canyon and to preserve existing developed and undeveloped farm lands from unplanned residential, commercial and industrial development.
-It is further the intent of this Regulation to encourage agriculture as one of the occupational pursuits and an economic endeavor in Bridger Canyon.
+- 46.1 Intent: It is the intent of this Regulation District to protect and preserve the existing rural character of Bridger Canyon and to preserve existing developed and undeveloped farm lands from unplanned residential, commercial and industrial development.
+It is further the intent of this Regulation to encourage agriculture as one of the primary occupational pursuits and an economic endeavor in Bridger Canyon.
+It is further the intent of this District to protect and preserve the existing rural character of Bridger Canyon and to preserve existing developed and undeveloped farm lands from unplanned residential, commercial and industrial development.
 The purpose of the Agricultural Exclusive District is, when applied to particular land, to encourage the following land use: - a.
-Residential uses that do not impair the rural character of Bridger Canyon; - b.
-The cultivation of ground, including the preparation of soil, planting or seeding and raising and harvesting of crops; - c.
-The raising, feeding and managing of livestock; - d.
-Incidental uses which are customarily and necessarily related to and included within an agricultural pursuit; and, - e.
-Incidental unrelated uses which are necessary to protect and promote the health, safety, welfare and convenience of rural residential citizens. - 4.2 Permitted Uses. - a.
+Residential uses that do not impair the rural character of Bridger Canyon; - ba.
+Tthe cultivation of ground, including the preparation of soil, planting or seeding and raising and harvesting of crops; - cb.
+Tthe raising, feeding and managing of livestock, poultry and other animals; - de.
+Iincidental uses which are customarily and necessarily related to and included within an agricultural pursuit; and, - ed.
+Iincidental unrelated uses which are necessary to protect and promote the health, safety, welfare and convenience of rural residential citizens.

+- a.
 Agriculture, as defined under Section 76-2-902, MCA. - (1) The sale on the premises of agricultural products produced thereon. - (2) The packing, storing, and processing of produce grown on the land, together with Accessory Buildings and Structures required for agricultural production. - b.
 One (1) Principal Dwelling Unit on each parcel created in conformance with or in existence at this time of original adoption of the Zoning Regulation. - c.
-One Accessory Dwelling Unit in accordance with Section 12.2. - d.
+One Accessory Dwelling Unit in accordance with Section 15.2. - d.
 Accessory Buildings, where each Accessory Building is equal to or less than 2,400 square feet of general, Floor Area. - e.
 Essential Services Type I. - f.
 Domestic Wireless Equipment. - g.
-Signs in accordance with Section 13. - h.
-Home Occupations. - i.
-Accessory Solar Energy Systems
+Signs in accordance with Section 16. - h.
+Home Occupations.